About the Company

-Kristine lauched her business in 1994 to pursue her passion for teaching and helping others succeed.
+Kristine launched her business in 1994 to pursue her passion for teaching and helping others succeed.
 She is gifted as an educator, coach, and facilitator providing winning solutions to transform people, teams and organizations across the Midwest.
 She is an early adopter of innovative instructional techniques and supports her consulting assignments with relevant academia and industry experience.
 Her methodology of deliberate practice impacts the entire workforce and improves performance at all levels.
 In other words, shift happens!

-Kristine has coached numerous agri-preneurs in marketing, HRM and business development iniatives, but her most cherished role is that of AgHR specialist and coach.
+Kristine has coached numerous agri-preneurs in marketing, HRM and business development initiatives, but her most cherished role is that of AgHR specialist and coach.
 Over the years, she has developed an HR Management Plan which she delivers and customizes on site through HR2U services.
-After obtaining her Master’s in Adult Education, she completed several short courses on quality management and quality learning and integrates systems thinking into her consulting and evaluation practices, ensuring clients that she does more than just “train” people.
+After obtaining her Master’s degree with a focus on Adult Education, she completed several short courses on quality management and quality learning and integrates systems thinking tools into her HR approach.

-Prior to her role as a consultant, Kristine taught high school agriscience and is the only volunteer to be honored four times from the American Farm Bureau Federation for outstanding promotion and education programs in agriculture --one of her national award-winning ideas is now a state FFA contest in Michigan.
+Prior to her role as a consultant, Kristine taught high school agriscience and is the only volunteer to be honored four times from the American Farm Bureau Federation for outstanding promotion and education programs in agriculture –one of her national award-winning ideas is now a state FFA contest in Michigan.
 Now she advises leadership boards on Roberts Rules of Order and conduct of meetings.

 Kristine also champions economic rural development through her work with small farmers and direct marketing channels.
 From 2002-2005, she served on the leadership team that designed and implemented the first multi-channel “Buy Local” campaign in Michigan that increased sales of fresh Michigan products by 100%.
 Through collaborative community efforts, she helped launch the highly popular Farmers Market at the Capital, a Farmers Market at Henry Ford Hospital and several Farm to Chef and Farm to School programs that still exist today.
-During that time she also consulted in the development of the MSU Product Center for ANR and became a certified Ag Innovation Counselor, helping numerous agri-preneurs with business and marketing development, She is a founding member of Ag Transiton Partners, a tri-state consortium of consultants who are coaching farm families through transition and succession planning, and is a consultant to the WI Center for Dairy Profitability.
-She also consults with organizations on adult learning theory and application.
+During that time, she also consulted in the development of the MSU Product Center for ANR and became a certified Ag Innovation Counselor, coaching numerous agri-preneurs with business and marketing plans.
+She also consults with organizations on organizational health and adult learning theory.

-Kristine is a pioneering leader, having helped establish and subsequently serve as an officer in a State FFA Alumni Association, a Toastmasters International Chapter, and a Business Networking International (BNI) Chapter.
+Kristine is a pioneering business leader, having helped establish and subsequently serve as an officer in a State FFA Alumni Association, a Toastmasters International Chapter, and a Business Networking International (BNI) Chapter.
 She also obtained her Advanced Toastmaster degree, competed in public speaking contests and coached 4-H youth to top honors in state and national speaking contests.
 She is a board member for the Michigan Barn Preservation Network, Capital Area Literacy Coalition and the FFA Alumni Chapter at her alma mater.
 She is a member of the Society for Human Resource Management (SHRM) and Michigan Association of Parliamentarians.

 Frequently Asked Questions